dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 > [!NOTE]
 > See it in action with the [Dynamsoft Document Scanner Demo](https://demo.dynamsoft.com/document-scanner/).

-This guide walks you through building a web application that scans single-page documents using **DDS**, with pre-defined configurations.
+This guide walks you through building a web application that scans single-page documents using **DDS** with pre-defined configurations.

 <!--  Keep TOC only for npm /github as readme
 **Table of Contents**